 Cons:

-- No iCloud support (a major limitation if you use Apple devices)
+- No iCloud support (major limitation if you use Apple devices)

 - No privacy controls (can’t hide event details)